© DAVID CARR-SMITH 2009 : all images and text are copyrighted - please accredit text quotes - image repro must be negotiated via [email protected]

 (pic 5-12-2014) ... in process

 Shop shutters become closing-time tagger notice boards.
-A socialising of the night-street otherwise deadened by these anti-theft defenses (a minor transgression against private property thrives on the defense necessitated by major transgressions).
-Blinded shop-windows confine night-time sociality to the trough/flume of the street, but the resulting tagging is some restitution and the graffiti that often evolves from it can transform the night-streets into a unique environment - a fascinating and vigorously competitive 'art' show (eg: Barcelona old town).
+A socialising of the night-street that is otherwise deadened by these anti-theft defenses - a minor transgression against private property thrives on the defense necessitated by major transgressions.
+Blinded shop-windows confine night-time sociality to the trough/flume of the street, but the resulting tagging is some restitution and the graffiti that often evolves from it can transform the night-streets into a unique environment - a fascinating and vigorously competitive 'art' show (eg: Barcelona old town - pics below).
+However these examples only resemble infantile writing exercises on the cusp of pictorial emphasis.

-Here the tags - apart from responding to the 'permission' afforded by the first tag on the surface; and the self-serving avoidance of each other's writing-space - remain separate actions quite unaware of any relation to their immediate support/location.
-(In fact these resemble infantile writing exercises on the cusp of pictorial emphasis.)
+Here the tags - apart from responding to the 'permission' afforded by the first tag on the surface, and the self-serving avoidance of each other's writing-space - remain separate actions quite unaware of any relation to their immediate support/location, unaware of any meaning imparted by their environment except "I'm-here" (and perhaps 'offence': 'I'm against it!').

 .